Pope Francis was a source of controversy and spiritual guidance in his Argentine homeland

 "I have no words, it hurts so much, so much,” she said.

-The leader of the church, the Rev. Lorenzo de Vedia, a charismatic, disheveled priest known to most simply as Padre Toto, said the death of his close friend and mentor on Monday left him with a whirlwind of feelings.
+The leader of the church, the Rev. Lorenzo de Vedia, a charismatic, disheveled priest known to most simply as Padre Toto, said the death of his close friend and mentor on Monday left him with a swell of sorrow and whirlwind of other feelings.

 “It's a day of pain, but we're not losing the spirit,” he said, as squealing children chased each other outside the rectory.
 “We carry on and we fulfill his legacy.
 We're going ahead with the mission that he entrusted to us.”